mebecker/NVIDIA-Omniverse-Azure-Operations-Twin/README.md

 You can find links and details on the Helm Charts and Images needed in the [NGC Collection for Omniverse Application Streaming API](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/omniverse/collections/kit-appstreaming-collection)

-### Download Sample and Resources Files
+### Sample and Resources Files

-For installing the needed services, NVIDIA provides sample Helm `values.yaml` files and Custom Resource Definition (CRD) files used to configure in later steps the Kit Applications.
+For installing the needed services, template sample Helm `values.yaml` files and Custom Resource Definition (CRD) files are provided to configure in later steps the Kit Applications.

-- Find the sample Helm `values.yaml` files and Custom Resource Definition (CRD) files in k8s directory under root
+- Find the sample Helm `values.yaml` files and Custom Resource Definition (CRD) files in k8s/templates directory under root.

 ```shell
 ├── externla-dns